arindamsaha282/arindamsaha282/README.md

 - 📫 How to reach me: arindamsaha@berkeley.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can do a handstand for a minute!

--->
+Looking to meet other startup founders in the SF Bay Area 🌊 and NYC Metropolitan Area 🌆 -->